 Homeowners should find a trustworthy and reliable HVAC technician with expertise in air conditioning because when the AC breaks.
 If there are any AC issues, you’ll want quick and reliable service to restore the AC and keep your family cool.

 For those homeowners looking to find and develop a relationship with a local plumber, then we are pleased to share that SolvIt was recognized as one of the best electricians in Connecticut in the Best of Hartford reader’s poll.

 There are a variety of common AC problems that occur throughout the summer.
 To help, here is a quick overview of what to check and when to call a professional.
 After all, running an inefficient AC will impact the monthly utility costs.

-If an AC isn’t cooling properly:
+If an AC isn’t cooling properly, check the following components:

-- Check the Sensor especially if you have a window unit because the thermostat sensor could be knocked out of position.
+- Sensor especially if you have a window unit because the thermostat sensor could be knocked out of position.
 Carefully bend the wire holding it in place to properly position it.
 If you don’t feel comfortable bending wires, then call a professional.

-- Check the AC drain to ensure it isn’t clogged.
+- Drain to ensure it isn’t clogged.

-- Check for Electronic Control Failure because the compressor and fan controls could be worn out from having your system turn off and on too frequently.
+- Electronic Control Failure because the compressor and fan controls could be worn out from having your system turn off and on too frequently.
 Contact a professional to check your unit’s electrical connections.

 During the spring and summer, the warm weather entices us to spend time with friends and enjoy the company of others.
 As the weather rises, then we want to ensure that our homes provide a comfortable setting to spend time with our loved ones.
 At SolvIt, we simply want to help homeowners enjoy their homes.
 If you have any questions or cooling issues, then don’t hesitate to call – we are here 24/7 to help!